tneely/resume/README.md

 ## Development

-If you want to develop locally, pick your
+If you want to develop locally, pick your favorite mode to get started.

 ### Easy Mode